My Shortlist

 FIELDSTONE SCHOOL

-• The first school in Canada to offer a dual Cambridge-Ontario curriculum
+• First in Canada to deliver a dual Cambridge and Ontario curriculum

 What do you do differently and uniquely well?